peteroupc/peteroupc.github.io/randomfunc.md

 <a id=License></a>
 ## License

-This page is licensed under [A Public Domain dedication](http://creativecommons.org/licenses/publicdomain/).
+This page is licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).